kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

   This community is definitely proud of this stance.

 * _Cyberpunk - life imitating art?_
-  Any exageration of the cyberpunk aesthetic you can imagine will happen.
+  Any exaggeration of the cyberpunk aesthetic you can imagine will happen.

 * _Why do we want JavaScript everywhere?_
   I was under the impression that this quirky language was so widespread